Thones Kunders house

 On February 18, 1688, Francis Daniel Pastorius of Germantown, Pennsylvania, drafted the 1688 Germantown Quaker Petition Against Slavery, a two-page condemnation of the practice, and sent it to the governing bodies of their Quaker church.
 The document intended to stop slavery within the Quaker community, where 70% of Quakers owned slaves between 1681 and 1705.
 It acknowledged the universal rights of all people.
 While the Quaker establishment did not take action at that time, the unusually early, clear, and forceful argument in the 1688 Germantown Quaker Petition Against Slavery initiated the spirit that finally led to the end of slavery in the Society of Friends (1776) and the Commonwealth of Pennsylvania (1780).

 The Quaker Quarterly Meeting of Chester, Pennsylvania, first protested in 1711.
 Within a few decades, the slave trade was under attack, opposed by Quaker leaders such as William Burling, Benjamin Lay, Ralph Sandiford, William Sotheby, and John Woolman.
 This formal movement was empathetic and intersected with the many Black slaves, revolutionaries, white allies, and groups throughout the Antebellum era of America.
-Many included Denmark Vesey, Harriet Tubman, Nate Turner, Frederick Douglass, Sojourner Truth, Robert Purvis, William Wilberforce, and John Brown
+Many included Denmark Vesey, Harriet Tubman, Nate Turner, Frederick Douglass, Sojourner Truth, Robert Purvis, William Wilberforce, and John Brown.

 Slavery was banned in the colony of Georgia soon after its founding in 1733.
 The colony's founder, James Edward Oglethorpe, fended off repeated attempts by South Carolina merchants and land speculators to introduce slavery to the colony.
-In 1739, he wrote to the Georgia Trustees urging them to hold firm: If we allow slaves, we act against the very principles we associated with, which was to relieve the distresses.
+In 1739, he wrote to the Georgia Trustees urging them to hold firm: If we allow slaves, we act against the very principles we associated with, which was to relieve the distress.
 Whereas, now we should occasion the misery of thousands in Africa by setting men upon using arts to buy and bring into perpetual slavery the poor people who now live there free— James Edward Oglethorpe, 1739.
 The struggle between Georgia and South Carolina led to the first debates in Parliament over the issue of slavery, occurring between 1740 and 1742.
 Within the British Empire, the Massachusetts courts began to follow England when, in 1772, they denied slave owners in England the legal right to move an enslaved person out of England without the person's consent.

 The decision, Somerset v.
 Stewart, did not apply to the colonies.
 Between 1764 and 1774, seventeen slaves appeared in Massachusetts courts to sue their owners for freedom.
 Boston lawyer Benjamin Kent represented them.
 In 1766, Kent won a case (Slew v.
 Whipple) to liberate Jenny Slew, a mixed-race woman kidnapped in Massachusetts and then handled as a slave.
 According to historian Steven Pincus, many colonial legislatures worked to enact laws limiting slavery.
 The Provincial legislature of Massachusetts Bay, as noted by historian Gary B. Nash, approved a law "prohibiting the importation and purchase of slaves by any Massachusetts citizen."
 The Loyalist British Governor Thomas Hutchinson vetoed it, which was taken badly by the population.

-The intersectionality of the American abolitionist movement and similar movements in Africa, South America, Mexico, the Caribbean, and Central America created an inevitable force for human freedom in the western hemisphere.
+The intersectionality of the American abolitionist movement and similar movements in Africa, South America, Mexico, the Caribbean, and Central America created an inevitable force for human freedom in the Western Hemisphere.
 This includes men like Ottobah Cugoano, Vicente Guerrero, Yanga, Toussaint Louverture, Zumbi, Benkos Bioho, and more.

 During the ensuing decades, the abolitionist movement grew in Northern states, and Congress regulated the expansion of slavery as new states were admitted to the Union.
 The United States federal government criminalized the international slave trade in 1808, prohibited it in the District of Columbia in 1850, and made slavery unconstitutional altogether in 1865 (see Thirteenth Amendment to the United States Constitution).
 This directly resulted from the Union (Northern) victory in the American Civil War.
 The central issue of the war was slavery.
 American abolitionism was not a movement of the virtuous North directed against the sinful South.
 Slavery in the North was dying but not dead.
 Free Blacks, seen as immigrants who would work for cheap, were just as unwelcome in the North as in the South, if not more so, and subject to discrimination and mistreatment almost inconceivable in the 21st Century.